Last Updated on 03/31/26 by Rose Palmer

 Then, at the end of each day, I loved watching the sun set over the water – each day was different, but always beautiful.

-Ruby Princess mini suite review
+Ruby Princess cabin review

 The closet was equally spacious with plenty of shelves and more than enough hangers.
 There were also two robes and a safe to store personal items of value.

 Besides all the space, I also loved the bed linens.
-I have a little bit of a Princess-and-the-pea complex when it comes to sleeping and I am quite particular about my bedding at home.
+I have a little bit of a Princess-and-the-pea complex when it comes to sleeping, and I am quite particular about my bedding at home.

 It was so very nice to sleep in a bed that felt as good as what I am used to.
-The mattress was very comfortable, the linens were a high thread count crispy cotton and the feather pillows were large and fluffy, just the way I like them.
+The mattress was very comfortable, the linens were a high thread count, crispy cotton, and the feather pillows were large and fluffy, just the way I like them.

 Between the gentle rocking of the cruise ship and being enveloped by such nice bedding, I slept like a baby each night.

-The final space in my cabin that I utterly enjoyed was the balcony with its floor to ceiling glass window and door.
+The final space in my cabin that I utterly enjoyed was the balcony with its floor-to-ceiling glass window and door.
 I got into the habit of having breakfast out there each morning, letting the sun warm me up as I watched the blue ocean swim by.

 The Ruby Princess ship details